Privacy Notice (Recruitment)

 This notice explains what personal information (data) about you we, Invicta Law, will hold, how we collect it, and how we will use that information about you during the application process.
 We are required to notify you of this information, under data protection legislation.
 Please ensure that you read this notice (sometimes referred to as a ‘privacy notice’) and any other similar notice we may provide to you from time to time when we collect or process personal information about you.

 Invicta Law is a company incorporated in England and Wales with company number 10079679 and its registered office is at Priory Gate, 29 Union Street, Maidstone, Kent ME14 1PT.

-Our Data Protection Officer is James Pigott, Director of Compliance.
+Our Data Protection Officer is James Pigott, Director Group Practice.
 He can be contacted by email at email@example.com or by letter at Invicta Law, Priory Gate, 29 Union Street, Maidstone, Kent ME14 1PT.

 Data protection principles